jmsaavedrar/machine_learning/README.md

 ![result_4843](https://github.com/jmsaavedrar/machine_learning/assets/8441460/7c06baa1-c1b5-422e-90f2-604b697ab9aa)

-This shows that we can use a pretrained model for other different problem, where images share some features.
+This shows that we can use a pretrained model for other different but similar problem.
+We say similar, because images comes from the same nature.
+In this case, letters from emnist and digits from mnist are handwritten symbols.